 }

-The base rule is exactly the one from the currency-rate guide: prices and monetary values go in a decimal type only, never float/double.
-Binary floating point accumulates rounding error, and over a long backtest that produces discrepancies you can never reconcile.
+The base rule is the one from the currency-rate guide: prices go in a decimal type, never float or double.

 | Field | Type | Why |